 As the term “Sermon on the Mount” implies, Matthew 5-7 was delivered on a mountainside in Galilee.
 It was addressed primarily to Jesus’ disciples rather than to the multitude as a whole. . . .
 The setting for the somewhat condensed version of the Beatitudes as recorded in Luke was not on any mountain but on a plain . . . .
 It was not addressed to the limited circle of disciples but to a large multitude of disciples and a great throng of people . . . – hence a far different audience.

 Most versions of the Bible state with regard to Luke 6:17 that Jesus was on “the plain” or “a level place,” whereas with regard to Matthew 5:1, they state that Jesus went up on “a mountain” or “a mountainside.”
-Thus, these versions of the Bible support Archer’s position that the sermon mentioned in chapter six of Luke was not just a different account of the sermon that is recorded in chapters 5-7 of Matthew, but instead it was a separate sermon that was presented on a different occasion.
+Thus, these versions of the Bible support Archer’s position that the sermon mentioned in chapter six of Luke was not just a different account of the sermon that is recorded in chapters 5-7 of Matthew, but instead it was a somewhat different sermon that was presented on another occasion.

 Critics often jump to the conclusion that a partial report is false.
 However, this is not so.
 If it were, most of what has ever been said would be false, since seldom does time or space permit an absolutely complete report.
 Occasionally, the Bible expresses the same thing in different ways, or at least from different viewpoints . . . .
 Hence, inspiration does not exclude a diversity of expression.